megatrron/wagtail/docs/getting_started/tutorial.md

 ```
 ### Running and Writing Tests

-Wagtail now includes basic tests in the `home/tests.py` file when you create a new project using `wagtail start`.
+When you create a new project using `wagtail start`, there will be a set of basic tests included in the `home/tests.py` file.

 These tests check:

 - If the **Root Page** (ID=1) is automatically created.
 - If the **Homepage** is created as a child of the root page.